tx55/RoryStrachan_hw6TH_csi3150_fs2024/README.md

 ```
 <p align="right"><sub>quizApp.js lines 17 - 25</sub></p>

-- While looking through index.html, there were elements listed that are no visible on the page when you first open it, that is because this application is designed around the concept of using buttons to hide or reveal information
+- While looking through index.html, there were elements listed that are not visible on the page when you first open it, that is because this application is designed around the concept of using buttons to hide or reveal information
 - The sample code showcases how EventListeners are added to buttons to alter the HTML structure
 - startQuiz "adds" the active
 ```javascript